freerbeing/alpujarrabrothers/content/en/homepage/events.md

 A chance for men who are interested in joining us regularly to experience a weekly circle

+***

-For further information and/or to apply to be placed on our candidates list, please use the contacts below
+For further information about our events, and/or to apply to be placed on our candidates list, please use the contacts below

+***